-Size: Transcript: 36 p.
+Size: 36 Pages, Transcript

 Summary: An interview of Russell and Jean Lee conducted 1964 June 2, by Richard Doud, for the Archives of American Art.

 Russell speaks of his background and education; his early interest in photography; meeting Roy Stryker and Ben Shahn; early assignments with FSA covering floods and droughts in the Midwest; overcoming technical problems while traveling around; cameras he experimented with; working in small towns and rural areas; working under Roy Stryker.
 He recalls John Vachon, Arthur Rothstein, and Walker Evans.
 Jean speaks of her first association with the FSA and working under Paul Vanderbilt.
 Both give personal opinions of the value of the work produced by the FSA, and speak of feelings toward the rural people who were the focus of the FSA project.